Bringing your car to Madeira as an EU-national

 An EU national moving to Madeira, must register his/her car if one is the holder of the registration certificate, the owner of the vehicle, or a user of a vehicle one does not own (e.g. a family member).
 One can use your vehicle here while it is still registered in your previous home country.
 An EU national has 20 working days to register your car in Madeira, following the car import into Portuguese territory.
 One can register his/her car at any customs office by showing the Vehicle Tax (Imposto Sobre Veículos – ISV) and by submitting the vehicle customs declaration (DAV) with the Portuguese Tax and Customs Authority.

 Please note that if one changes his/her country of residence to Portugal, one has 12 months from the date you transfer residence to Portugal to request an exemption from the payment of vehicle tax.

 If one buys a car abroad, transit registration plates issued in another EU country will be recognized in Portuguese territory for the purposes of driving one’s car back to his/her place of residence (temporary importation).

-One can only use his/her car in Madeira for the maximum period of 90 days, after the entrance in Portuguese territory, under the condition that it is driven only by the owner of the vehicle.
+One can only use his/her car in Madeira for the maximum period of 90 days, after the entrance into Portuguese territory, under the condition that it is driven only by the owner of the vehicle.

 Vehicles owned by a private individual, who has transferred his/her residence to Portugal, may be exempt from vehicle tax (ISV) if they meet the following criteria:

 - individuals over 18, resident in the country from where are transferring the residence for a minimum period of 6 months, consecutive or otherwise

 - that has paid the vehicle tax in the country of your former residence and did not benefit from any type of reimbursement scheme when left that country

 - owner the vehicle in the country of your former residence for at least 6 months prior to transferring to Portugal, starting from the date on which the vehicle registration document was issued, or from the date on which the leasing contract was signed, as relevant.